- About Web Upload

 - 1099-MISC Layout - Payer A/Payee B records, layout and required fields for the text file

-Sales Tax- several important changes to Virginia's Retail Sales and Use tax go into effect July 1, 2013, including new tax rates.
+Sales Tax- several important changes to Virginia's Retail Sales and Use tax took effect July 1, 2013, including new tax rates.

-For periods beginning on and after July 1, 2013, ALL users MUST create a new file layout.
-New file layouts will be able to be created in early August 2013.
-Refer to the Revised File Layout Job aid for additional information on the changes to the layouts.
+For periods beginning on and after July 1, 2013, use the following file layout.
+Refer to the Revised File Layout job aid for details related to the file layout changes.

 Need to file for one locality?